Marketing by the Numbers

 2: Data Can Be Accessed Directly

 Increasingly your web and marketing data can be gathered as it is created and stored in a cloud-based solution.
-When someone visits your site or responds to your online advertising, the information about their actions are immediately captured into your analytics database.
+When someone visits your site or responds to your online advertising, the information about their actions is immediately captured into your analytics database.
 Other tools allow you to effectively access information about offline customer behavior in the datastores where it resides instead of employing ETL to move it to your analytics database.

 3: Powerful Analysis Tools are Simpler to Use